rock3tmedia/milkstateApp/README.md

 ### USING POPUPS

-Any item defined with the class **"popup"** will instantiate an on click for it.
+Any item defined with the class **"popup"** will instantiate an onclick for it.

 The following are attributes involved.
 No order is required, and of course it must be on the same item where the popup is defined.